 When joining a homeowners’ association (HOA), you may be surprised at the rules included.
-Your HOA may regulate paint colors, lawn decorations, upkeep, trash collection, and overall community standards, which can seem overwhelming at first.
-Our civil litigation attorney shares if you have to follow all of your HOA rules in this month’s blog.
+Your HOA may regulate paint colors, lawn decorations, upkeep, trash collection, and overall community standards, which can initially seem overwhelming.
+Our civil litigation attorney shares if you must follow all of your HOA rules in this month’s blog.

 Following HOA Rules

-Once you enter an HOA, you should refresh yourself on community rules to avoid fines.
-While each HOA’s rules differ, common HOA rules include guidelines such as:
+Once you enter an HOA, you should refresh on community rules to avoid fines.
+While each HOA’s rules differ, standard HOA rules include guidelines such as:

 - For specific paint colors used for homes and home decorations,